-Financial institutions provide lending, services and invest- ments for local infrastructure, a ordable housing and economic development.
-How can a CRA plug into these programs?
-We will discuss how to e ectively choose and partner with a nancial institution.
-Participants will engage with panelists on speci c opportunities in their CRAs and learn about redevelopment best practices from our panel- ists.
+Financial Institutions provide lending, services and investments for local infrastructure, affordable housing and economic development.
+How can a Florida-based CRA plug into these programs?
+We will discuss how to effectively choose and partner with a financial institution.
+We invite YOU to bring general information about projects or opportunities for bank investments in your CRA.
+We will share who to contact and what kinds of projects banks are looking for.
 This session is a follow-up to “Understanding Bank CRA for Florida’s CRAs.”
 Instead of lectures in this session, we will host a facilitated audience participation format.

-Moderator: April A. Atkins, AICP, Community A airs Spe- cialist, FDIC
+Moderator: April A. Atkins, AICP, Community Affairs Specialist, FDIC

 Presenters: Ana Castilla, Vice President, Community Development Manager, TD Bank and Monclaude Nestor, Vice President, Relationship Manager, Community Development Banking, PNC Bank